mermaid-js/mermaid/docs/community/development.md

 Development is done in the `develop` branch.

-Once development is done we branch a `release` branch from `develop` for testing.
+Once development is done we create a `release/vX.X.X` branch from `develop` for testing.

-Once the release happens we merge the `release` branch with `master` and delete the `release` branch.
+Once the release happens we add a tag to the `release` branch and merge it with `master`.
 The live product and on-line documentation are what is in the `master` branch.

 **All new work should be based on the `develop` branch.**

 **When you are ready to do work, always, ALWAYS:**

-1. Make sure you have the most up to date version of the `develop` branch. (fetch or pull to update it)
+1. Make sure you have the most up-to-date version of the `develop` branch. (fetch or pull to update it)
 2. Check out the `develop` branch
 3. Create a new branch for your work.
 Please name the branch following our naming convention below.